HL7/cql/input/pages/02-authorsguide.md

 Restructuring the logic in this way not only simplifies the expressions involved and makes them more understandable, but it clearly communicates the intent of each group of criteria.

-Note that the [.id]#InInitialPopulation# expression is returning a boolean value indicating whether or not the patient should be included in the initial population.
+Note that the <span class="id">InInitialPopulation</span> expression is returning a boolean value indicating whether or not the patient should be included in the initial population.

 The next population to define is the denominator, which in our simplified expression of the measure is the same as the initial population.
 Because the intent of the CQL library for a quality measure is only to define the logic involved in defining the populations, it is assumed that the larger context (such as an HQMF artifact definition) is providing the overall structure, including the meaning of the various populations involved.
 As such, each population definition with the CQL library should include only those aspects that are unique to that population.